 - Reflectionless Useless Eyes: When she finally removes her eye patch, we see that the eye under it is dull and unfocused.
 It is never indicated explicitly, however, whether this means that even the advanced medicine on Midchilda cannot restore lost vision, or that she has, in fact, received a cybernetic replacement eye.

 - Vehicular Theme Naming: After Renault Laguna and like her brother after Renault Grand Scénic.

 Karel Harlaown and Liera Harlaown

 They are Chrono and Amy's children and fraternal twins.
-They haven't any appearance in the franchise, it's only known that they live in the Harlaowns' house together with their parents, grandmother Lindy and the Familiar Arf.
+They haven't any appearance in the franchise beyond a single family photo, it's only known that they live in the Harlaowns' house together with their parents, grandmother Lindy and the Familiar Arf.
 In StrikerS, they are only three years old.

 - Babies Ever After: Chrono and Amy were only engaged in the A's epilogue.
 In StrikerS, they are already three years old.
 Interestingly, they were born in the same year as their parents' marriage year, and Chrono mentioned that "there were various reasons" to marry Amy.
 Additionally, Arf said that it would be a lot busier in the house when they have children.
 "When", not "if", so it's implied that Amy might be pregnant at the time of the A's epilogue.

 - Break the Cutie: Averted.
 They are the only Harlaown children who have not a dramatic childhood.note